The Japanese government is considering expanding its state of emergency in an effort to counter a steep rise in coronavirus infections.

 A state of emergency is less strict in Japan than in many western countries.
 It gives prefectural governors legal authority to urge residents to cooperate with prevention efforts.
 But there are no legal penalties for failing to comply.

-Officials in Tokyo reported 970 new coronavirus cases on Tuesday... after a long weekend.
+Officials in Tokyo reported 970 new coronavirus cases on Tuesday... after a three-day holiday weekend.
 144 people in the capital are in serious condition.
 That figure is the highest to date.